0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

 sudo service heimdalld start
 ```

-!!!note
+!!! note
-    The heimdall-rest service and heimdall-bridge starts along with heimdall.
+    The `heimdall-rest` service and `heimdall-bridge` starts along with heimdall.

     Check the Heimdall service logs: